 All Microsoft Excel documents created in SpreadForm One and Accel, are fully compatible with any spreadsheet application that can open and read the Microsoft Excel file format.

-If you need to create and open MS Word documents(*.doc) as a rule, then there is another way in staying completely compatible with SSuite's WordGraph documents (*.doc).
-Simply save all your documents in MS Word in the following manner:
+If you need to create and exchange MS Word documents(*.doc) as a rule, then there is another way in staying completely compatible with everybody, no matter what software they use.
+This format is the most compatible document format currently available next to the rich text document format.

-To simplify this procedure, simply go to the "Tools|Options..." menu item, and under the "Save" tab item, select your default document type as the above mentioned document type.
-This will ensure that all your documents will stay compatible no matter where you need to use them, either in MS Word or SSuite Office's WordGraph wordprocessor.
-This procedure may also be used in Word 2007 and Word 2010.
+To simplify this procedure in MS Word, simply go to the "Tools >> Options..." menu item, and under the "Save" tab item, select your default document type as the above mentioned document type.
+This will ensure that all your documents will stay compatible no matter where you need to use them, either in MS Word or SSuite Office's WordGraph word processor.
+This procedure may also be used in Word 95 up to Word 2007.

 All Excel documents created in SpreadForm One and Accel, are fully compatible with any spreadsheet application that can open and read the Excel file format.
 Excel files created in Excel itself, are locked to prevent other office suites from being compatible with MS Office.
 To open these locked Excel files, follow the steps below.